 - Concurrent PCI: Concurrent PCI allows multiple PCI transfers from PCI master busses to the memory and processor. - High-Speed Data Transfer Interface: IDE transfers using UltraDMA/33 Bus Master IDE can handle rates up to 33MB/s.
 This motherboard with its chipset and support for UltraDMA/66 doubles the UltraDMA/33 burst transfer rate to 66.6MB/s.
 UltraDMA/66 is backward compatible with both DMA/33 and DMA and with existing DMA devices and systems so there is no need to upgrade current EIDE/IDE drives and host systems.
-(UltraDMA/66 requires a 40-pin 80-conductor cable to be enabled and/or for UltraDMA Mode 4.) - SDRAM Optimized Performance: Supports the new generation memory Synchronous Dynamic Random Access Memory (SDRAM) which increases the data transfer rate to 1066MB/s max using PC133-compliant SDRAM.
+(UltraDMA/66 requires a 40-pin 80-conductor cable to be enabled and/or for UltraDMA Mode 4.) - VCM/HSDRAM Optimized Performance: Supports the new generation memory, NEC's Virtual Channel (VC) SDRAMs (Synchronous Dynamic Random Access Memory) or Enhanced Memory System's High-speed DRAMs (HSDRAMs) for higher system performance at minimal cost premium.